chungmcl/zh/README.md

 好      hǎo    hou2:hou3
 嗎      ma     maa1:maa3
 ```
-should audibly play the pronunciation out for you.
+should audibly play the pronunciation out in Cantonese for you.

 For longer inputs, you can use multi-line mode:
 ```